ioccc-src/winner/next/guidelines.md

 </p>

 Often, winning entries are published in selected magazines from around the world.
-Winners have appeared in books ('`The New Hackers Dictionary`', '`Obfuscated C and Other Mysteries`', '`Pointers On C`', others) and on t-shirts.
+Winners have appeared in books ('`The New Hacker's Dictionary`', '`Obfuscated C and Other Mysteries`', '`Pointers On C`', others) and on t-shirts.
 More than one winner has been turned into a tattoo!